dtnaylor/mctls-www/www/documentation.md

 indistinguishable from an attack within the communication medium.
 Therefore, mcTLS introduces two additional MACs.
-The standard TLS MAC is generated using keyE2E while the two new MACs are generated using keyREAD and keyWRITE from the record slice.
+The standard TLS MAC is generated using keyE2E while the two new MACs are generated using keyREAD and keyWRITE from the record context.
 The keyE2E MAC insures that the ends of the mcTLS session can detect the presence of modifications of the content by middleboxes.
 The keyREAD MAC is used by middleboxes to validate that the record has not been modified in the communication medium.
 The keyWRITE MAC is used to verify that modifications of